RedhawkSDR/assets/sdr/waveforms/socket_loopback_demo/README.md

-# REDHAWK Socket Loopback Demo
+# REDHAWK socket_loopback_demo

 ## Description

-Contains the source and build script for the REDHAWK Socket Loopback Demo Waveform.
+Contains the source and build script for the REDHAWK `socket_loopback_demo` waveform.
 This waveform puts REDHAWK data out onto a network socket using `rh.sinksocket` and then reads it back from the socket into REDHAWK via `rh.sourcesocket`.

 ## Installation